hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_firewall_policy.html.markdown

 The `stateless_rule_group_reference` block supports the following arguments:

 * `priority` - (Required) An integer setting that indicates the order in which to run the stateless rule groups in a single policy.
-AWS Vanta applies each stateless rule group to a packet starting with the group that has the lowest priority setting.
+AWS Network Firewall applies each stateless rule group to a packet starting with the group that has the lowest priority setting.

 * `resource_arn` - (Required) The Amazon Resource Name (ARN) of the stateless rule group.